Paulo Orlando: 2018

-Orlando was designated for assignment after the season, he elected free agency on November 3, 2018.
+Orlando played in 25 games for the Royals in 2018, hitting .167/.194/.200 with no home runs and five RBI.
+On November 2, 2018, he was removed from the 40–man roster and sent outright to Triple–A Omaha.
+However, he subsequently rejected the assignment and elected free agency.

 Los Angeles Dodgers

 On January 4, 2019, Orlando signed a minor league contract with the Los Angeles Dodgers that included an invitation to spring training.
-He hit .211 in 24 games for the AAA Oklahoma City Dodgers.
+He hit .211 with two home runs, seven RBI, and one stolen bases in 24 games for the Triple–A Oklahoma City Dodgers.

 Chicago White Sox (second stint)

 On May 10, 2019, he was traded to the Chicago White Sox.
-Orlando was released by the White Sox on August 19, 2019.
+In 69 games for the Triple–A Charlotte Knights, he batted .242/.299/.426 with 10 home runs and 32 RBI.
+Orlando was released by the White Sox organization on August 19.

 Tecolotes de los Dos Laredos

 On March 12, 2020, Orlando signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 He didn't appear in a game for the club, as the season was canceled due to the COVID-19 pandemic.
 On July 3, 2020, Orlando's contract was purchased by the Tecolotes de los Dos Laredos of the Mexican League for the 2021 season.
-Orlando hit .250 in 11 games before being released on June 4, 2021.
+In 11 appearances for Dos Laredos, he batted .250/.308/.313 with one home run and four RBI.
+Orlando was released by the Tecolotes on June 4, 2021.

 El Águila de Veracruz

 On June 5, 2021, Orlando signed with El Águila de Veracruz of the Mexican League.
-In 50 games, Orlando slashed .326/.385/.460 with 6 home runs and 34 RBIs.
+In 50 appearances for Veracruz, Orlando slashed .326/.385/.460 with six home runs and 34 RBI.

 Kansas City Monarchs

 On August 28, 2021, Orlando was loaned to the Kansas City Monarchs of the American Association of Professional Baseball.
+In eight appearances for Kansas City, he batted .240/.333/.280 with no home runs and two RBI.
 Orlando and the Monarchs won the 2021 American Association championship series over the Fargo-Moorhead RedHawks.
-In 8 games he slashed .240/.333/.280 with 0 home runs and 2 RBIs.

 On January 29, 2022, Orlando was returned back to El Águila de Veracruz of the Mexican League and officially signed with the team.
-However, he was released prior to the season on April 18, 2022, after suffering an injury in spring training.
+However, he was released prior to the season on April 18, after suffering an injury in spring training.

+International career

+Orlando was part of the Brazilian squad that won the silver medal at the 2023 Pan American Games contested in Santiago, Chile in October 2023.

+Coaching career

+On January 25, 2025, it was announced that Orlando would serve as the baserunning coach for the Brazil national baseball team in the upcoming 2026 World Baseball Classic.

 Personal life

-Orlando and his wife Fabricia, who have a daughter and a son, live in São Paulo all-year-round, except for part of the time when he lives in Olathe, a suburb of Kansas City.
+Orlando and his wife Fabricia, who have a daughter and a son, live in São Paulo all-year-round, except for part of the time when he lives in Olathe, a suburb of Kansas City, Kansas.

+On March 22, 2022, Orlando became a U.S. citizen.